 For the exterior portion of Marion General Hospital, Emergency Blue phones were added to parking lots while wall-mounted stations were added within the parking garages for increased safety.
 Per New Era’s recommendation, the feature for the Emergency Blue phones to act as public address systems were added in the event of an emergency.
 This feature can be used to relay important life-saving information during emergency situations to a large group of people on campus.

 “At MGH, safety will always be a top concern.
 Working with New Era was a great experience.
 New Era has allowed us to elevate and expand our security systems in a way that has provided comfort and confidence for our staff, visitors, and patients for years to come.”

 Another component critical to elevating the security of Marion General Hospital included an upgrade to the hospital’s security dispatch center.
 The center was redesigned with the purpose to create a more efficient workflow for staff with user-friendly management of all security systems in a better-secured work space.
 Solutions included controlled entry to an area with door intercom, access control technology, and a barrier wall with tinted glass to create a separation between the center and the public.
 A wraparound work console with computer workstations and ergonomically-placed flat panel displays offers system redundancies for critical events and a more comfortable, professional environment.
 Together, the unified design of these tools enhances security’s capabilities through prevention and improved response times.

-Utilizing information from New Era’s security assessment, New Era also integrated door monitoring technology and IP security cameras with enterprise-level video management that is expandable to all 14 MGH facilities.
+Utilizing information from New Era’s security assessment, New Era also integrated door monitoring technology and IP video surveillance security cameras with enterprise-level video management that is expandable to all 14 MGH facilities.
 Due to the overall integration and ease of navigations, the systems provided by New Era have offered a more positive and secure atmosphere for staff, patients, and visitors of Marion General Hospital

 for years to come.